razi-rais/eth-wikipedia-changetracker/README.md

 *This project and documentation was created by Razi Rais, Crystal Tenn, and Viktor Dikov.*

 # App Walkthrough
-* [App Walkthrough](https://github.com/razi-rais/eth-wikipedia-changetracker/blob/master/Documentation/AppWalkthrough) - Simple Walkthrough of the app as an end user.
+* [App Walkthrough](https://github.com/razi-rais/eth-wikipedia-changetracker/blob/master/Documentation/AppWalkthrough) - Simple walkthrough of the app as an end user.
 Displays the purpose and usage of the application with screenshots.

 # Setup Instructions
-* [Setup](https://github.com/razi-rais/eth-wikipedia-changetracker/blob/master/Documentation/Setup.md) - Setup instructions are provided for both Windows and Linux.
+* [Setup](https://github.com/razi-rais/eth-wikipedia-changetracker/blob/master/Documentation/Setup.md) - Setup instructions are provided for both Windows and Mac/Linux.

 # Architecture Diagram
 TODO